Niagara Parks Nature Activities

 Niagara Parks offers guided tours of the Niagara Glen during the spring and summer months.
 Daily hiking tours leave from the Niagara Glen Nature Centre at 11 a.m. and 2 p.m.
 Please call the Nature Centre for more information and availability: (905) 354-6678.

-Cycling Niagara Parks is part of a larger initiative of the Region of Niagara known as the Greater Niagara Circle Route.
-The Niagara River Recreational Trail (56 km) parallels the Niagara River on the Canadian Side.
-It extends from Fort George in Niagara-on-the-Lake, through Chippawa, to Historic Fort Erie.
-This mixed use path passes through many Niagara Parks attractions, historic sites and natural areas.
+Niagara Parks offers excellent cycling on our 53-km Niagara River Recreation Trail and cyclist friendly attractions, restaurants, and shops.
+Part of larger trail systems, including the Trans Canada Trail, Waterfront Trail, and the Greater Niagara Circle Route, the Niagara River Recreational Trail runs along the Niagara River and extends from Fort George in Niagara-on-the-Lake, through Chippawa, to Historic Fort Erie.
+This mixed-use path passes through many Niagara Parks attractions, historic sites and natural areas.

 Niagara Parks is a proud member of Ontario by Bike.